conradakunga/Blog/_posts/2025-09-28-getting-the-number-of-days-in-a-month-in-c-net.md

 var startOfCurrentMonth = new DateOnly(2020, 2, 1);
 // Add a month to this date, to get the start of the next month var startOfNextMonth = startOfCurrentMonth.AddMonths(1);
-// Move back one day to get the last day of the prevous month var endOfPreviousMonth = startOfNextMonth.AddDays(-1);
+// Move back one day to get the last day of the previos month var endOfPreviousMonth = startOfNextMonth.AddDays(-1);
 // Get the day
 var day = endOfPreviousMonth.Day;